rapesil/rest-api-for-tests/README.md

 For while only one endpoint is available

+> UPDATE: Now you should authenticate before send your request

+* user: user
+* pass: 123456

 `GET` / - should return status code 200 and a simple JSON

 ```json